danielraffel/Switch/README.md

 `switch myShortcut`

 ## Removal of gSwitcher
-To completely remove gSwitcher from your system:
+To completely remove switch from your system:
-1. Delete the `gSwitcher.sh` script.
+1. Delete the `switch.sh` script.
 2. Remove the related alias from `.bashrc` or `.zshrc`.
-3. Optionally, remove the `gswitcher` directory from `/usr/local/bin` if no longer needed.
+3. Optionally, remove the `switch` directory from `/usr/local/bin` if no longer needed.

 ## Note
 This script is specifically designed for managing Google Cloud configurations on macOS.
 Please ensure you have the necessary permissions to modify `/usr/local/bin` and other system directories.